Table of Contents

 Your social security number.

-If you did not pay enough tax, either through withholding or by making timely estimated tax payments, you will have an underpayment of estimated tax and you may have to pay a penalty.
+If you didn't pay enough tax, either through withholding or by making timely estimated tax payments, you will have an underpayment of estimated tax and you may have to pay a penalty.

-Generally, you will not have to pay a penalty for 2014 if any of the following apply.
+Generally, you won't have to pay a penalty for 2015 if any of the following apply.

-The total of your withholding and estimated tax payments was at least as much as your 2013 tax (or 110% of your 2013 tax if your AGI was more than $150,000, $75,000 if your 2014 filing status is married filing separately) and you paid all required estimated tax payments on time.
+The total of your withholding and estimated tax payments was at least as much as your 2014 tax (or 110% of your 2014 tax if your AGI was more than $150,000, $75,000 if your 2015 filing status is married filing separately) and you paid all required estimated tax payments on time;

-The tax balance due on your 2014 return is no more than 10% of your total 2014 tax, and you paid all required estimated tax payments on time.
+The tax balance due on your 2015 return is no more than 10% of your total 2015 tax, and you paid all required estimated tax payments on time;

-You did not have a tax liability for 2013 and your 2013 tax year was 12 months, or
+You didn't have a tax liability for 2014 and your 2014 tax year was 12 months; or

-You did not have any withholding taxes and your current year tax less any household employment taxes is less than $1,000.
+You didn't have any withholding taxes and your current year tax less any household employment taxes is less than $1,000.

 |More Online Publications|